 748 Peter Focused on Knowing God Practically

-1 During the time that Peter spent with Jesus, he saw many lovable characteristics in Jesus, many aspects worthy of emulation, and many which supplied him.
+1 During the time Peter spent with Jesus, he saw many lovable characteristics in Jesus, many aspects worthy of emulation, and many aspects which supplied him.
 Peter saw the being of God in Jesus in many ways, and saw many lovable qualities.
-Over the time he followed Jesus, Peter observed and took to heart everything about His life: His actions, words, movements, and expressions.
+During the time he followed Jesus, Peter observed and took to heart everything about His life: His actions, words, movements, and expressions.
 He gained a deep understanding that Jesus was not like ordinary men.
 Although His human appearance was exceedingly ordinary, He was full of love, compassion, and tolerance for man.
-Everything He did or said was of great aid to others, and by His side Peter saw and learned things he had never seen or had before.
+Everything He did or said was of great aid to others, and Peter saw and gained things he had never before seen nor possessed from Jesus.

-2 He saw that although Jesus had neither a grand stature nor unusual humanity, He had a truly extraordinary and uncommon air about Him.
-Although Peter couldn’t fully explain it, he could see that Jesus acted different from everyone else, for He did things far different from that done by ordinary man.
+2 He saw that although Jesus had neither a grand stature nor any unusual humanity, He had a truly extraordinary and uncommon air about Him.
+Although Peter couldn’t fully explain it, he could see that Jesus acted differently from everyone else, for the things He did were very different from that of ordinary men.
 No matter how Jesus acted, Peter grew to have boundless love and respect for Him.
-Jesus’ laughter filled him up with happiness, His sorrow plunged him into grief, His anger frightened him, while His mercy, forgiveness, and strictness made him come to truly love Jesus, developing a true reverence and longing for Him.
+Jesus’ laughter filled him with happiness, His sorrow plunged him into grief, His anger frightened him, while His mercy, forgiveness, and the strict demands He made of people made him come to truly love Jesus and develop a true reverence and longing for Him.

 Adapted from “How Peter Came to Know Jesus”

 in The Word Appears in the Flesh